freakingeek/freakingeek/README.md

 <div align="center">

 #### Hello World! 👋 <br>
-with love from a completely ordinary front-end developer base on Earth 🌎
+With ❤️ and ☕ from a completely ordinary front-end developer base on Earth 🌎

 </div>